System Design Space

 Context

-This chapter turns the high-level frontend architecture overview into the structure of a real application: shell, modules, and shared kernel.
+This chapter turns the high-level frontend architecture overview into a real application structure: app shell, feature modules, and shared kernel.

 Читать обзор

-A useful rule is to design module boundaries before debating state libraries or framework patterns.
-Boundaries are where it becomes clear what is truly shared and what simply has not been decomposed into domains yet.
+A useful rule is to design module boundaries before debating a state library or framework pattern.
+Boundaries make it clear what is truly shared and what simply has not been decomposed into domains yet.

 Architectural frame